Things To Do

 Check out the links below to learn more about the beautiful Calistoga area, including the local heritage of the Napa Valley before freeways and fast food.
 We have also provided additional resources on the history of Calistoga and the Napa Valley.
 To learn more about the historical city of Calistoga, plan a day trip to our history today.

-A visit to the Welcome Center will guide you on how easy it can be to relax when you’re in Calistoga.
-Open 7 days a week, 362 days a year, from 9 a.m. to 5 p.m., the Calistoga Welcome Center is located at 1133 Washington Street, behind Brannan’s Grill on the corner of Lincoln Avenue.
+A visit to the Welcome Center, located at 1133 Washington Street, will guide you on how easy it can be to relax when you’re in Calistoga.
+Open 7 days a week, 362 days a year: Sun-Thurs 10 am-4 pm; Fri-Sat 10 am-5 pm.

 The City of Calistoga is located 80 miles North of San Francisco in the scenic Napa Valley.
 It is found at the top of the Napa Valley, at the foot of Mt.
 St. Helena, which rises 4500 feet above the city.
 Calistoga, with a population of 5,000, is a popular destination for visitors to the heart of the Wine Country.
 Calistoga is best known for its geothermal hot springs, mineral water, and is home to California's Old Faithful Geyser.
 It is also the home of the Napa County Fairgrounds.